What Does Weight Maintenance Mean? – Benefits and Strategies

 For some people, losing weight is hard, but keeping it off is even more difficult—most people who lose a lot of weight gain it back 2-3 years later.

-One explanation concerning regaining the weight is that people who reduce their calorie intake to lose weight see a decline in the rate at which their bodies burn calories.
+One explanation concerning regaining weight is that people who reduce their calorie intake to lose weight see a decline in the rate at which their bodies burn calories.

 For months, this makes losing weight increasingly difficult.